fffoxie/dotcode/README.md

 # dotcode

-The offical source code for DotCode, a programming langauge made by FFFoxie.
+The official source code for DotCode, a programming language made by FFFoxie.

-**What is DotCode**
+What is DotCode?

-Dotcode is a programming langauge and unlike the other programming langauges like Python and C#, DotCode only uses dots, and other symbols for functions and if statements and so on.
-It's main programming langauge to create DotCode is Julia, which is my favorite programming langauge.
+DotCode is a programming language.
+Unlike other programming languages such as Python and C#, DotCode mainly uses dots and other symbols for functions, if statements, and other programming features.

+Its main implementation language is Julia, which is my favorite programming language.

-**What can you do**
+What can you do?

 You will be able to:

-- make games (using DotGame)
+- Make games (using DotGame)
-- make music (using DotMusic)
+- Make music (using DotMusic)
-- make beginner stuff in Dotcode (variables, if statements, simple games)
+- Create beginner projects in DotCode (variables, if statements, simple games)

-Simple games like tic tac toe or RPS doesn't need DotGame unless it's gonna to have visuals.
+Simple games such as Tic-Tac-Toe or Rock Paper Scissors do not require DotGame unless they need visuals.

-**What are the expectations in DotCode**
+What are the expectations for DotCode?

-I really wanna see people create complex stuff with it or just make anything.
+I would love to see people create complex projects with DotCode, or even just make something fun.

-I would really like you to post it somewhere so i can test it out!
-(It will be fun, but i'm not forcing of course)
+If you create something, feel free to post it somewhere so I can test it out.
+(No pressure, of course!)

-**Is it open source**
+Is it open source?

 Yes!
-It's open source, which means that you can modify and fork DotCode in any way possible.
+DotCode is open source, which means you can modify and fork it however you like.

-I will even later on turn DotCode into a framework so you can use it in game engines that support packages.
+I also plan to expand DotCode into a framework so it can be used with game engines that support packages.
-But **i don't condone you to use DotCode for bad stuff**, but i can't do anything becuase it's open source.

-**What is it right now with DotCode**

-It's under development right now, but please support me by mentioning me if using DotCode, i'm not forcing but i'm just saying if you feel like it!
+However, I do not condone using DotCode for harmful purposes.
+Since DotCode is open source, I cannot completely prevent that, but I encourage responsible use.

+What is the current status of DotCode?

+DotCode is currently under development.

+If you use DotCode, I would appreciate a mention or credit somewhere.
+This is completely optional, but it would mean a lot.

-Have fun using my source code!
+Have fun using the source code!